VictoKu1/EmergencyStorage/README.md

 # EmergencyStorage

 A modular project to download and mirror critical knowledge from multiple sources for emergency preparedness.
-Designed for Raspberry Pi or any Linux PC with external storage.
+Designed for Raspberry Pi or any Linux PC with external storage

 ## ✨ Features